jtroo/resource-aggregator/README.md

 # Server quick start

-These instructions don't serve the client-side files — only the server APIs.
+These instructions don't serve the client-side files — only the server APIs which will allow CORS requests from the default Angular `ng serve` address.

-To serve client-side files, see the [front-end code](public/) and the [build section](#Build).
+To serve client-side files, see the [front-end code](public/). and the [build section](#Build).

 ## Prerequisites